toppeMRI/old_matlab/README.md

 To scan, you'll also need the 'EPIC' source code for the TOPPE binary executable; see [https://toppemri.github.io/](https://toppemri.github.io/) for details.

-This repository is under construction.
 For questions about TOPPE, contact Jon-Fredrik Nielsen at jfnielse@umich.edu.